Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 "Manana sorry for causing worry."
 She answered in a lower tone.

-As Riku and Manana turned to face the queen arachnid, now got on its feet and turning its attention towards the group, Riku commented, "Now we see real Nopon potential!"
+As Riku and Manana turned to face the queen arachnid, now got on its feet and turned its attention towards the group, Riku commented, "Now we see real Nopon potential!"

 "That right!
 Maybe it impossible for one Nopon..."